bretlowery/flan/readme.md

 ### Installation
 ----------------

+Flan is developed and tested on Python 3.7 (as of July 2019).
+It's untested on other versions.

+_Dependencies_
+>python-dateutil <br>
+ua-parser <br>
+user-agents<br>
+numpy <br>
+service <br>

-1. Download and extract all *.py files, requirements.txt, and (optionally) user-agents.json to a installation directory of your choice.
+1. Download and extract all *.py files, *requirements.txt files, and (optionally) user-agents.json to a installation directory of your choice.
+You don't need the tests folder or its contents if you are not running unit tests.
 This exercise is left to the reader.

 2. (Optional) Set up a Python 3.7 virtualenv and activate it.
 This exercise is left to the reader.